Best forests and woodlands to visit in the UK

-Forests are the lifeblood of the planet, providing habitats for myriad animals across the the UK as well as helping to maintain the balance of the air around us.
+Forests and woodlands represent just over one-eighth of the total land area in the UK.
+They provide habitats for myriad animals and help to maintain the balance of the air around us.

 Set right in the heart of the Lake District, between Windermere and Coniston, Grizedale Forest offers wonderful walks, thrilling mountain bike trails and artful sculptures, not to mention the stunning Lakeland views.